ssbc/ssb-index-feeds-spec/README.md

 This document will outline the steps needed to convert an existing SSB identity to make it ready for partial replication.
 First a meta feed will be generated from the existing SSB feed as described in [ssb-meta-feed].
-In this new meta feed a couple of entries will be
+A contact follow message will be posted in the existing feed in order for other to discover the meta feed.
+This new meta feed contains a couple of entries:
-added:

 ```
 Main: { type: add, feedtype: classic, id: @main }